Back to home | Ir a home

 • Identify the affinities and experiences of your specific audience segment

-For instance, the image above shows a top daily post in the r/programming subreddit about reducing annual server costs.
-In addition to being an interesting topic in and of itself, this popular post also sparked a context-rich discussion about cloud service providers:
+In addition to being an interesting topic in and of itself, this popular post also sparked a political discussion about who and what people think is responsible for the hospital closures:

-Audiense blog - context-rich discussion about cloud service providers Reddit
+Audiense blog - image - Reddit

 Needless to say, repeating this content and comment investigation across multiple subreddits generates a lot of valuable marketing insight.